katiesaund/simulate_data_for_convergence_based_bGWAS/README.md

 [Katie Saund](https://orcid.org/0000-0002-6214-6713) and Evan Snitkin

 # Repo contents
 This repository contains the R code necessary to generate simulated tree, genotype, and phenotype data for use in bGWAS.
-In addition to simulating data, this code also reports the amount of genotype convergence, phenotype convergence, and their intersection on a phylogenetic tree.
+In addition to simulating data, this code also reports the amount of genotype convergence, phenotype convergence, and their overlap on a phylogenetic tree.
 The simulated data are available in the `data/` directory.

-These simulated data are being created to specifically benchmark the performance of [hogwash](https://github.com/katiesaund/hogwash).
-The results of the benchmarking will be reported in a methods paper (check back later in April for a manuscript posted to bioRxiv).
+These simulated data were created to specifically benchmark the performance of the bacterial GWAS software tool [hogwash](https://github.com/katiesaund/hogwash).
+The results of this benchmarking can be reviewed in the [preprint](https://www.biorxiv.org/content/10.1101/2020.04.19.048421v2).

 ## How to use this repository:
 - Fork or clone the repo to your computer.